ali-ramadhan/ali-ramadhan.Github.io/_posts/2023-12-20-insert-benchmarks.md

 1. At least on my hardware it seems there's a ceiling of ~100k sustained inserts/sec when using a single worker with protections on.
 2. You can use multiple workers to increase the sustained insert rate by ~2.5x up to ~250k inserts/sec while still being protected.
 3. The insertion process is not very parallelizable so the sweet spot is 4-16 workers.
 The benchmarks use 32 workers to maximize insert rates but 32 feels past the point of diminishing returns just to squeeze out a few extra inserts.
 4. If you're okay living a bit dangerously you can turn off fsync and sustain an insert rate of ~462k inserts/sec with psycopg3!
-You'll also squeeze out a bit more performance out of timescaledb-parallelc-copy.
+You'll also squeeze out a bit more performance out of timescaledb-parallell-copy.
-5. Be careful when using pg_bulkload as it disables fsync by default.
-When compared more fairly, it is beaten slightly by timescaledb-parallel-copy.
+5. Be careful when using pg_bulkload as it disables `fsync` by default.
+When compared more fairly, timescaledb-parallel-copy is a bit faster.
 6. These conclusions assume you need to do extra work to convert data to CSV files which is why psycopg3 was the clear winner, although it does seem pretty fast.
 If you're starting with CSV files timescaledb-parallel-copy might be faster (and quicker to set up).

 Some closing thoughts: